 KIMBERLEY: That's my resume.
 Like, tick it all off.

-SAMANTHA: No, that's, that's fantastic.
-And I think, you keyed on, keyed in on something that, is certainly true, which is youth programs, youth dance sport is much more prevalent internationally than it is here in the U S I feel like in the U S we really focus our kids' programs on ballet, tap, jazz, acro, modern, very solo dance or group choreography based, but never partner dancing.
-And I don't know if that's because we're uncomfortable as a culture, having kids dance with partners, or if it's just something that never really took on here or took off here.
+SAMANTHA: I think you keyed in on something that is certainly true, which is youth programs, youth dance sport is much more prevalent internationally than it is here in the US.
+I feel like in the US we really focus our kids' programs on ballet, tap, jazz, acro, modern, very solo dance or group choreography based, but never partner dancing.
+And I don't know if that's because we're uncomfortable as a culture, having kids dance with partners, or if it's just something that never really took off here.

 As an adult, do you find the same situation happening, with your experience in the UK where because there is such this youth drive that as an adult, it's not as interesting to take on as a hobby or because it's this multigenerational push, you see people really make it a lifelong activity?

 KIMBERLEY: I think a little bit of both.